Birthright00/Birthright00/README.md

 # Edward Tang — AI Systems Builder & Creative Technologist

+Hey!
 Welcome to my GitHub.
-I build **AI-powered systems, full-stack platforms, and real-world applications**, while also running ventures and creating visual work through photography.
+I build AI-powered systems, full-stack platforms, and real-world applications.
+When I'm not coding, I'm running a couple ventures and shooting photography.

 ---

 ## 🚀 About Me

-I’m a **Design & AI graduate from SUTD** and a **builder focused on turning ideas into deployed systems**.
+I'm a Design & AI graduate from SUTD who loves turning ideas into things people can actually use.

-My work sits at the intersection of:
+What I work on:
-- **AI / Machine Learning**
+- **AI & Machine Learning** — building systems that think and learn
-- **Full-stack product development**
+- **Full-stack development** — everything from the frontend to the backend
-- **Automation & real-world workflows**
+- **Automation & workflows** — making repetitive stuff disappear

 Beyond coding, I run:
 - **Inner Light** — modelling & events startup
 - **Ed Studio** — photography & creative direction

-I care about one thing:
+Here's what drives me:
 👉 *Building systems that actually get used.*

 ---